 - Worker can claim an assortment of expenses against tax

-There is a half way house of “Limb B Worker” or “Contingent Worker” where the worker is Self Employed but gets some Employment benefits – this stems from EU legislation and isn’t common.
+There is a half way house of “Limb B Worker” or “Contingent Worker” – sometimes just “worker” – where the worker is Self Employed but gets some Employment benefits – this stems from EU legislation and isn’t a common concern for smaller businesses.

 How is employment status determined, and how do you influence this?

-- Personal service obligations (employment) versus Freedom to delegate, substitute and sub-contract (self employment) – contracts of employment do not have rights of delegation, substitution or sub-contract, collectively known as non-personal services rights.
+- Personal service obligations – An obligation to work personally is indicative of employment whereas freedom for the individual to delegate, substitute and sub-contract is indicative of self employment).
+Contracts of employment do not have rights of delegation, substitution or sub-contract, collectively known as non-personal services rights.
 Where these rights are included in the contract then it is a strong indicator of self employment.
 A comparatively recent Court of Appeal judgement, Express & Echo Publications v Tanton (1999), held that where a contract allowed services to be carried out by someone other than the worker then it was a contract for services (i.e. self employment) rather than a contract of service (i.e. employment).
 However the case law also recognises that where the non personal service rights are a side issue, then they do not carry much weight, eg MacFarlane v Glasgow City Council 2001.
 Therefore if you are trying to prove self employed status, the non personal service rights must be wide ranging; it is acceptable for any proposed substitute or delegate to be approved by the engager, but they must actually be paid by the worker providing them.

 Also of persuasive relevance: